Frequently Asked Questions About the School of Social Science, Policy & Evaluation

 Division of Politics & Economics alumni are university instructors, global economists, CEOs, policy analysts, judges, and more.

-Yes.
-In the Economics PhD programs, we have four concentrations:
+Yes, In the Economics PhD program we have two concentrations:

-In the Politics & Government PhD program, we have four concentrations:
+In the Politics & Policy PhD programs, we have 6 concentrations to choose from:

 - American Politics